 Having the “good guy” keep the heroine hostage is a rather bleak start to any movie, let alone a children’s film.
 Nonetheless, their affection for one another grows like a blossoming rose and unlike other Disney films, it displays an honest and complex side to love.
 Whether or not it sends the wrong message is up to you to decide.

 10. WHEN JAFAR KIDNAPS JASMINE IN ALADDIN

 Jafar is one of the more malevolent villains ever created by Disney.
 Not only does he imprison the Genie and the Sultan, but he pushes himself on Jasmine a number of times.
-Aladdin deals with a vast range of feminist issues, from arranged marriage to physical abuse, and Aladdin is also stigmatized because of his poverty-stricken background.
+The film deals with a vast range of feminist issues from arranged marriage to physical abuse and Aladdin is also stigmatized because of his poverty-stricken background.

 The idea of Jasmine being chained up and forced to marry an older man instead of the guy she loves is pretty messed up, but fortunately, most kids won’t read into it that much.
 Luckily, Aladdin does come to rescue the princess, saving children everywhere from the disturbing events that may have taken place had she remained under Jafar’s control.

 It’ll certainly be interesting to see how this goes over in live-action.